kubermatic/docs/content/kubeone/main/guides/ccm-csi-migration/_index.en.md

 Therefore, it has been decided to **deprecate and remove** in-tree cloud providers in favor of external cloud controller managers and CSI drivers.
-It's expected that in-tree cloud providers will be removed latest by Kubernetes 1.26.
+The in-tree cloud providers are disabled as of Kubernetes 1.29, and permanently removed in Kubernetes 1.30.

 ### External Cloud Controller Managers (CCMs) and CSI Drivers